bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 3/README.md

 - Meet Timing Requirements: Ensures all signals arrive at flip-flops within the clock period
 - Enhance Manufacturability: Optimized designs are easier to route and more feasible.

-## Differences between Combinationational and Sequential optimizations
+## Differences between Combinational and Sequential optimizations
 | Aspect | Combinational Optimization | Sequential optimization |
 |--------|----------------------------|-------------------------|
 |Elements Targetted| Logic gates (AND,OR etc)|Flip-flops, Latches and their interconnections|